 Joe was adopted from foster care at four years of age.
 He had lived with his biological mother for his first two years, but she had neglected him and several of her boyfriends had abused him.
 His anger, fear and related behavioral problems were significant.
 The slightest frustration might trigger a violent tantrum; an angry word to him might provoke a lengthy crying jag.
 At school, he typically could not complete tasks and often did not even start them.
 He was delayed in all subjects, especially reading and writing.
 Everyone assumed his problems were due to his emotional challenges.
 Joe was also placed in a classroom for children with emotional disabilities.
 He had a skilled therapist who was making limited progress using both cognitive/behavioral therapy, as well as EMDR for trauma-specific concerns.

 It was not until he was ten years old that a neuropsychological evaluation revealed he had poor language processing.
 The early neglect had not only impacted Joe emotionally.
 Because he had heard so little speech during his early childhood, his language skills were severely impacted.
 With this knowledge, his therapist shifted strategies to use more visual approaches to treatment.
 His teachers also began to see his classroom frustration as partly due to the chronic stress of not often understanding what had been said, as well as not having understood material.
 His educational team began to remediate skills using simpler language and more visual supports throughout the day.
-Joe, significantly less stressed, saw a huge leap in his ability to control his daily frustration and began enjoying life and school much more. ~ J.B.
+Joe, significantly less stressed, saw a huge leap in his ability to control his daily frustration and began enjoying life and school much more.
+He was no longer seen as “the defiant child.”
+He became a happier kid~ J.B.

 When Kolya’s parents were handed their 9-month-old son in Russia, they knew he had not had much holding and carrying.
 He could not even sit up, and the back of his head was quite flat from being in only one position.
 He surprised and delighted his parents by zooming forward with his motor development, crawling by 11 months and walking by 12 months.